andrewn/brew-services-menubar/README.md

 brew-services-menubar
 ===

-An OS X menu item for starting and stopping homebrew services Edit.
+An OS X menu item for starting and stopping homebrew services.

 This reads the [homebrew-services](https://github.com/Homebrew/homebrew-services) command